AnomalyInnovations/serverless-nodejs-starter/README.md

 - **Automatic support for multiple handler files**
   - No need to add a new entry to your `webpack.config.js`
 - **Add environment variables for your stages**

-If you'd like to learn how to setup your existing Serverless project to support ES7 async/await, use this [guide on Serverless-Stack.com](http://serverless-stack.com/chapters/add-support-for-es6-javascript.html).

 ---